Credit Bureau Asia launches Myanmar's first credit bureau

 "For the first time in the country's history, we can ensure that customer borrowing risk is properly managed through credit-information sharing between financial institutions," he said.

-CBA's chief executive and executive chairman Edwin Koo said the company sees "enormous growth potential" in Myanmar, noting that real national income per capita is expected to grow at CAGR of 5 per cent between 2019 and 2024.
+CBA's chief executive and executive chairman Edwin Koo said the company sees "enormous growth potential" in Myanmar, noting that real national income per capita is expected to grow at CAGR (compound annual growth rate) of 5 per cent between 2019 and 2024.

 CBA, which made a solid debut on the Singapore Exchange's mainboard early this month, also operates the sole credit bureau in Cambodia.